Subject6735/stealthgame-wpf/README.md

 stores the position and the type of each field.
 The fields are placed in a managed collection in the view model (`Fields`).

-## Figure 5: Class diagram of the ViewModel package
+## Class diagram of the ViewModel package

 ![ViewModel diagram](./documentation/StealthGame_ViewModelDiagram.png)